 Much of Stephen's work is on-the-ground, practical project based.
 Around the world a string of innovative schools are proud to trace their remarkable progress back to his direct involvement.
-Complementing the work designing on-line communities, Stephen is at the heart of a global revolution in physical learning space design, with a string of major new projects worldwide including 0-21+ academies in the UK and Australia, and a complete makeover of a national education system in the Caribbean.
+Complementing the work designing on-line communities and computing in learning, Stephen is at the heart of a global revolution in physical learning space design, with a string of major new projects worldwide including 0-21+ academies, and a complete makeover of a national education system in the Caribbean.
 His research project in 2003 exploring for CABE and RIBA in the UK on the impact of new pedagogies on the design of learning spaces began a new rhetoric of third millennium school design in the UK and beyond.
 Stephen is designing, with his daughters Juliette and Melissa, a signature suite of affordable third millennium school furniture.